JvFullidz123/Lifewood-Space-Defenders-Game/README.md

-🚀 Strike of the Cosmos (Working Title)
+🚀 Strike of the Cosmos (Space Defenders)

 A browser-based wave survival shooter inspired by classic arcade games like Strikers 1945.
 Built using HTML, CSS, and JavaScript, the game immerses you in a space battle where Earth is under attack by biomechanical alien forces.